 Diabetes has been described as a silent epidemic.
 Last year, it killed three times as many people as COVID-19.
 Too many people still consider diabetes a childhood disease beyond our control; the fact is, type 2 diabetes generally develops in adulthood, as a result of simple choices you make every day.

 So what can you do to reduce your risk?
 A lot, starting with avoiding the #1 cause of type 2 diabetes, as doctors told us.
-Read on to find out more—and to further ensure your health and the health of others, don't miss these Sure Signs You Had COVID and Didn't Know It.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 What Is Diabetes?

 Diabetes is the body's inability to process sugar (glucose).
 Normally, when a non-diabetic person consumes sugar, their pancreas releases an enzyme called insulin to convert sugar to energy.
 In a diabetic person, the pancreas either doesn't make insulin, or the body becomes resistant to it.
 As a result, blood sugar builds up in the arteries, damaging them.
 This can lead to an increased risk of heart disease, blindness, poor circulation, and even amputation.

 Type 1 diabetes, once called "juvenile diabetes," can develop at any age, and spontaneously.
 The incidence of Type 2 diabetes, however, is exploding in the United States—experts predict that one in 10 people will have diabetes by the year 2045—and it's directly connected to diet and lifestyle choices.